HuangFuSL/Werewolf/README.md

   * Player's identity layer (Finished in [abstraction.py](Werewolf/abstraction.py), **code review in progress**)
   * Starting the implementation of the server side after the code review
   * Starting the implementation of the client side after the code review
+* 2020/10/31
+  * Recent progress report
+  * Discussed the framework of the server and server side
+  * Detailed implementation of client and server side should be progressed

 ### From 2020/10/12